yonderlabs/api/source/includes/_text-collection.md

 **Create, delete, and retrieve information from Text Collections**

-This API allows you to create, delete, and get information from a Text Collection.
+This API allows you to create, delete, and get information from a single Text Collection, and list all existing Text Collections.

 ### Create a Text Collection - `POST`